 - 30. Accordingly, the non-compliance of the mandate contained in section 11(4)(a) read with proviso to section 18(1) of the Act on the part of the respondent is established.
-As such the complainant is entitled to delay possession charges at the prescribed rate i.e., @11.10% p.a. w.e.f.
-31.12.2014 till offer of possession plus 2 months after obtaining occupation certificate from the competent authority or actual handing over of possession, whichever is earlier, as per section 18(1) of the Act of 2016 read with rule 15 of the rules. - 31.
-Further as per Section 11(4)(f) and Section 17(1) of the Act of 2016, the promoter is under an obligation to get the conveyance deed executed in favour of the complainant.
-Whereas as per section 19(11) of the Act of 2016, the allottee is also obligated to participate towards registration of the conveyance deed of the unit in question.
-However, there is nothing on the record to show that the promoter has applied for occupation certificate or what is the status of the development of the abovementioned project.
-In view of the above, the respondent/promoter is directed to handover possession of the unit and execute conveyance deed in favour of the complainant in terms of section 17(1) of the Act of 2016 on payment of stamp duty and registration charges as applicable, within three months after obtaining occupation certificate from the competent authority.

-- G. II Direct the respondent to to not to force the complainants to sign any indemnity cum undertaking as a precondition for signing the conveyance deed. - 32.
-The respondent is further directed not to place any condition or ask the complainant to sign an indemnity of any nature whatsoever, which is prejudicial to her rights as has been decided by the authority in complaint bearing no. 4031 of 2019 titled as Varun Gupta V. Emaar MGF Land Ltd. - G. III Direct the respondent to provide the exact layout plan of the unit. - 33.
+As such the complainants are entitled to delay possession charges at the prescribed rate i.e., @10.85% p.a. w.e.f.
+31.08.2012 till offer of possession plus 2 months after obtaining occupation certificate from the competent authority or actual handing over of possession, whichever is earlier, as per section 18(1) of the Act of 2016 read with rule 15 of the rules. - G. II Direct the respondent to to not to force the complainants to sign any indemnity cum undertaking as a precondition for signing the conveyance deed. - 31.
+The respondent is further directed not to place any condition or ask the complainants to sign an indemnity of any nature whatsoever, which is prejudicial to their rights as has been decided by the authority in complaint bearing no. 4031 of 2019 titled as Varun Gupta V. Emaar MGF Land Ltd. - G. III Direct the respondent to provide the exact layout plan of the unit. - 32.
 As per Section 19(1) of the Act, the allottee is entitled to obtain information relating to sanctioned plans, layout plan along with specifications, approved by the competent authority and such other information as provided in this Act or rules and regulations made thereunder or the agreement for sale signed with the promoter.
-Therefore, in view of the same, the respondent is directed to provide the exact layout plan of the unit in question to the complainant within a period of 1 month from the date of this order. - G. IV Direct the respondent to not to charge monthly maintenance charges for a period of 12 months or more before giving actual possession of the unit. - 34.
+Therefore, in view of the same, the respondent is directed to provide the exact layout plan of the unit in question to the complainant within a period of 1 month from the date of this order.

+- G. IV Direct the respondent to not to charge monthly maintenance charges for a period of 12 months or more before giving actual possession of the unit. - 33.
 Maintenance charges: This issue has already been dealt by the authority in complaint titled as Varun Gupta Vs. Emaar MGF Land Limited (supra), wherein, it is held that the respondent is right in demanding advance maintenance charges at the rates prescribed in the builder buyer's agreement at the time of offer of possession.
 However, the respondent shall not demand the advance maintenance charges for more than one year from the allottees even in those cases wherein no specific clause has been prescribed in the agreement or where the AMC has been demanded for more than a year.